Instawork/dbterra/README.md

 ## Contributing

-Please feel free to open a [PR](https://github.com/Instawork/dbt-cloud-sync/pulls)
+Please feel free to open a [PR](https://github.com/Instawork/dbterra/pulls)

 ## Running tests

-dbt-cloud-sync is relatively new and there aren't many tests, however there are enough to cover the basics.
+`dbterra` is relatively new and there aren't many tests, however there are enough to cover the basics.

 To run the full test suite, use: